simplemindedbot/simplemindedbot/content/gigo-in-project-management.md

 toc_level = 1
 +++

 In project management, especially in agile frameworks, there's a fundamental issue that has plagued even the most well-organized teams: the garbage in, garbage out (GIGO) dilemma.
 At its core, GIGO highlights that poor-quality input results in poor-quality output—an adage true across many domains but particularly devastating in the world of project governance.
 When requirements are vague, reports are incomplete, or status updates are full of jargon, the results are often wasted time, unclear priorities, and projects that veer off course.
-As someone with decades of experience managing projects and working closely with agile teams, I’ve seen firsthand the real-world consequences of GIGO.
+As someone with decades of experience managing projects and working closely with agile teams, I've seen firsthand the real-world consequences of GIGO.

 <!-- more -->

 {{ responsive_image(src="images/gigo.webp", alt="Minimalistic banner in grays and blues illustrating 'Garbage In, Garbage Out' in project management.
 The image shows a funnel with unclear data entering on one side and tangled outputs on the other, with gears and documents symbolizing project processes.
 Clean, modern, and semi-flat design.") }}

 In fact, at one of my previous companies, I discovered that roughly 30% of the Jira issues had fewer than five words in their summaries and descriptions.
-Some were merely blank titles with no content, and the ones that did contain words often had a title like “Fix the thing” or “Issue in System”—completely unhelpful when it came to understanding the context.
+Some were merely blank titles with no content, and the ones that did contain words often had a title like "Fix the thing" or "Issue in System"—completely unhelpful when it came to understanding the context.
 On top of that, during our status meetings, project managers frequently used so much PMI jargon that the updates were incomprehensible to senior leadership.
 This resulted in a common refrain from executives: "So what?"
 We were delivering data, but it had little meaning or impact.

 It became clear to me that a solution was needed—something that could elevate the quality of our inputs, something that could nudge team members into writing better, clearer, and more useful content.
-And that’s where AI, specifically natural language processing (NLP) and large language models (LLMs), came into play.
+And that's where AI, specifically natural language processing (NLP) and large language models (LLMs), came into play.

 ### **Nudging Towards Better Inputs with AI**

 The introduction of AI-powered tools to project management and reporting has opened up opportunities to address GIGO directly at the source.
-AI doesn’t just process data; it can analyze the quality of that data, provide real-time feedback, and even offer suggestions for improvement.
-Think of it as having a virtual assistant that doesn’t just record what you say but helps you say it better.
+AI doesn't just process data; it can analyze the quality of that data, provide real-time feedback, and even offer suggestions for improvement.
+Think of it as having a virtual assistant that doesn't just record what you say but helps you say it better.

 One of the most immediate impacts of using AI in project management is in **writing user stories and business requirements**.
 In my experience, ensuring that user stories follow a clear format—like the standard "As a [role], I want to [action], so that [benefit]" structure—is crucial for maintaining clarity.
 However, I often saw user stories that skipped key elements or were vague to the point of uselessness.
 With AI, we can take this process a step further by integrating real-time analysis tools that provide **live feedback** as these stories are written.
 These tools can flag missing components, highlight ambiguous language, and even suggest additional use cases or edge cases that might be relevant.